 # Hmm… looking back at the previous drawing steps I kind of like the old eyes more.
 The feminine slant and high lashes look more like Sally.

 # Then again, that expression might look too intense for someone lost in thought.
 She should look calm for this particular pose.

 # Let’s add the shading.
 I’ll start with the easy part.
 Aside from shifting left and right, the shape of the boobs hasn’t changed, so I can just copy the shading I had before.

 # Wait a minute.
 If she’s moving up and down, shouldn’t the hair be moving?

 # Okay, now it won’t STOP moving!
 I guess I should tone it down a bit.

 # That works.
-The hair just needs to acknowledge that movement happened.
-No need to fly all over the place.
+The hair just needs to acknowledge that a “step” movement happened.
+There’s no need to fly all over the place.

 # Now for the legs.
-Gotta darken things as they move back and tilt down.
+Gotta darken things as they move back and the leg tilts down.
 Also need to make the arm cast a shadow over the legs.
-And finally I just have to add that one pixel to highlight the kneecaps... at least when I can.
+And finally I just have to add that one pixel to highlight the kneecaps… at least when I can.
 When the legs recede the shading takes priority.